 Monthly Nephelometer Span Check: (quick reference at the end of this section)

+Keep in mind that at the end, you’ll want to note these values (start and end time, CO2 cylinder pressure, and the average result) collected during the check and log them in the AWO Dailies spreadsheet under “Comments”.

 Note that a span check cannot be started when the neph is in zero mode (ZBXX) (between hh:56-hh:04).

 The main CO2 cylinder valve is closed; this is used to open the flow of CO2.
 Do not touch the regulator or the black downward facing needle valve - they are set to the desired values for delivery pressure and flow.
 The delivery pressure should be set at 20-30psi and the flow ~5lpm.